 The Ugly:

+Now for the ugly testosterone replacement therapy side effects.
 The excess testosterone (and estrogen) are processed in the liver.
 This adds extra stress to the liver leading to an increased chance of benign and malignant tumors on the liver.
 Liver failure, cancer, and inflammation are all potential side effects of TRT.
+This lowers several essential nutrients that help with energy, nerve conduction, methylation, immune system function, and much more.

 Testosterone stimulates an increase in red blood cell production.
 This increase thickens the blood and increases your risk of clotting.
 It adds extra strain to the heart and arteries as they have to work harder to move your blood.
 This increase in blood pressure can exacerbate vascular diseases leading to poor blood flow to and from the brain, lungs, limbs, and other organs.
 This can worsen sleep apnea, congestive heart failure, and many other cardiovascular conditions.